Gardena High School

-Gardena High School (GHS) is a public high school in Harbor Gateway, Los Angeles, California, United States, adjacent to the City of Gardena.
+Gardena High School is a public high school in the Harbor Gateway neighborhood of Los Angeles, California, United States, adjacent to the City of Gardena.
 It serves grades 9 through 12 and is a part of the Los Angeles Unified School District.

-Small Learning Communities
+Small learning communities

 Gardena High School has two magnets and two academies on campus: the Global Business Magnet, the Law and Public Service Magnet, the Creative Arts Academy and the Science, Technology, Engineering, Arts, and Mathematics Academy.

 History

+The Los Angeles Unified School District stated that Gardena High School opened in 1907.
+The original iteration of the school began in 1904.
+It changed buildings in 1905, and at that time became known as Jewell Union High School.
+A $20,000 bond for a replacement building was issued in 1906, and the school became known as Gardena High School and joined the Los Angeles City High School District the following year.
+Beginning in 1908 the school was known as Gardena Agricultural High School, but John Whitely, who took the position as principal in 1918, reverted the name.